JoshPattman/q-octo-cad/README.md

 # Q-Octo CAD
 This Repo is the official home of the design of the Q-Octo robot!
-All CAD is using FreeCAD Link Branch 2024-01-23, but STL and DXF files are also provided
+All CAD is using `FreeCAD Link Branch 2024-01-23`, but STL and DXF files are also provided

 ![img](img/cover.png)